-Fa’a’ā International Airport (PPT) is served by no more than 9 Airlines, all which offering international flight.
+Fa’a’ā International Airport (PPT) is served by nine airlines that offer international flights.

 Air New Zealand (Star Alliance): Auckland.

 Air Tahiti: Rarotonga Cook Island.